AntonSol919/linkspace/homepage/basics.md

 +-----------------------------------+-----------------------------+------------+--------------------------------+---------------------------------------------+
 :::

 A point has two preceding fields.
-A **group** that signal who can read/write to the tree, and a **domain** field to indicate the application.
+A **group** that signal who can read/write to the tree, and a **domain** field to indicate which application should read it.
 Essentially any pair of (domain, group) has its own tree.

 For example the `msg_board` application and the `[#:example]` group.